-When planting up your wooden planters
+When planting up your wooden garden planters

-It is best to line the inside of the planters with a waterproof membrane to prolong the integrity of you planter.
+It is best to line the inside of your garden planters with a waterproof membrane to prolong the integrity of you planter.
 Polythene sheeting is ideal for this but please ensure that you leave openings in the bottom of the sheet to prevent the plant medium from becoming waterlogged.
 Place a stone or piece of broken pottery over the openings.
 Once the planter is lined start filling with a suitable potting compost.
 It is best to fill the planter in layers firming as you go.
 The level of the planting medium once firmed should be 2,5cm below the upper rim.

 Part fill the planter with compost mix.
-Place your plants in the planter while still potted up to experiment with final placement.
+Place your plants in the garden planter while still potted up to experiment with final placement.

 Remove plants from their pots, loosening the roots at the base of each root ball.
 Place in final positions in the planter firming more potting medium around them.